 Dermatologists tell us that these spots or bumps around the eyes aren’t always 100% linked to high cholesterol.
-There is a small probability that you’re suffering from what is known as xanthogranulomatosis.
+There’s a small probability that you’re suffering from what is known as xanthogranulomatosis.

 - This is a disease in which the dermis layer accumulates fat.
-It’s common for these patients to present with several firm, fatty nodules just under the skin, both around the eyes and on the legs.
+It’s common for patients to present several firm and fatty nodules just under the skin, both around the eyes and on the legs.

 First of all, as we noted above, you need to go to the doctor and identify what’s causing the xanthelasmas.

-Because cholesterol is typically what is behind this skin abnormality, the most important thing is to follow the proper treatment.
+Due to the fact that cholesterol is typically behind this skin abnormality, the most important thing is to follow the proper treatment.

-Then you can try to resolve the appearance.
+Then, you can try to solve their appearance.
 Don’t forget that xanthelasmas alter the way your face looks and are very unattractive.

 There are many forms of treatment and your dermatologist will be able to tell you what your best option may be.

 This is the most common treatment, considering the striking size some of these fatty deposits can reach.
 But don’t forget that surgery too may leave its mark.
 The skin of your eyelids or under the eyes is very delicate and surgery can sometimes leave scars.

 Trichloroacetic acid peels and CO2 laser

 These techniques reduce the probability of scarring.
 The only thing they’ll leave is lighter-colored skin due to the small burns it causes.